Jodhpur — overview

 Jodhpur is known as the Blue City as the old city houses are painted in shades of blue.
 The city was founded in 1459 by Rao Jodha of the Rathore clan.
-Here, Mehrangarh Fort — rising 125 meters above the city on a sheer rock outcrop — is among the finest and best-preserved forts in India.
+Here, Mehrangarh Fort is among the finest and best-preserved forts in India.
 The old city below the fort is dense and navigable on foot.

 Mehrangarh Fort